MicrosoftDocs/visualstudio-docs/docs/profiling/perf-insights-regex.md

 ## Performance insight description

-Significant improvements to the [.NET Regex](/dotnet/api/system.text.regularexpressions.regex) implementation has been completed in .NET 5+.
+Significant improvements to the [.NET Regex](/dotnet/api/system.text.regularexpressions.regex) implementation have been completed in .NET 5+.
 Detailed descriptions of the improvements can be found on the following .NET blogs.

 - [Regex improvements in .NET 5](https://devblogs.microsoft.com/dotnet/regex-performance-improvements-in-net-5/)
 - [Regex improvements in .NET 7](https://devblogs.microsoft.com/dotnet/regular-expression-improvements-in-dotnet-7/)